Explainable Bayesian deep learning through input-skip Latent Binary Bayesian Neural Networks: Experiments

-RMSE and Pinball are presented in Table \ref{tab:abaloneCalibration}.
+RMSE and Pinball metrics are presented in Table \ref{tab:abaloneCalibration}.
 Here, all neural network-based methods obtain similar results, on both the RMSE and Pinball loss, however, they outperform the linear models for these metrics.
-ISLaB-LRT has the best overall predictions and uncertainty handling.
-As seen in Table \ref{tab:abaloneAcc}, the ISLaB-FLOW methods obtained sparser networks than the other non-linear approaches with an example of a learned structure is shown in Figure \ref{fig:abaloneExample}.
-We also note again that the frequentist network uses more weights than the other approaches.
+As seen in Table \ref{tab:abaloneAcc}, the ISLaB methods obtained much sparser networks than the other (non-linear) sparsification approaches, with an example of a learned structure is shown in Figure \ref{fig:abaloneExample}.
 It is further observed that our methods use more parameters than would be necessary for only linear terms.
 This is consistent with the results in \citet{hubin2023fractional} and \citet{hubin2021flexible}, where their models needed non-linear components to attain accurate predictions.

-\subsubsection{Mice protein dataset}
+\subsubsection{Mice Protein Dataset}

 In the mice protein dataset from \citet{higuera2015self}, mice are categorized into one of 8 different classes, where the explanations for each class can be found in Table \ref{tab:miceClassDesc}.
 For the neural network approaches, 4 hidden layers will be used, where each hidden layer has 100 hidden nodes, which gives 62'216 weights in the full model.
 The training set will have 972 observations, and 108 observations will be used as a test set to evaluate the performance of the trained models.